 Well, that’s a high level overview of the approval’s interface, but I need to get some work done.
-I’ve been working on a new cookie recipe and I want our president to sign off on it so I figured out the new approvals app to see if that’ll move things along a little quicker.
+I have been working on a new cookie recipe and I want our president to sign off on it so I figured out the new approvals app to see if that will move things along a little quicker.
 Up in the top right hand corner, I can kick off a new approval request.
 Let’s click on that.

-This opens up a great new approval request dialog.
-And here fill in all of the details of my request here at the top.
+This opens up a great new approval request dialog and fill in all of the details of my request here at the top.
 I need to type in a name to be easy to understand so when the president sees it within her list, she quickly knows what it is so I came up with a new cookie, so just be straightforward.
 New cookies, Sriracha mint.
 Next, I need to enter in the approver.

-Now, in this case, I only need Patty to sign off on it so I’ll remove the director for now.
+Now, in this case, I only need Patty to sign off on it so I will remove the director for now.
 I can also type in additional details.
-She’ll probably just look at the title here and then decide whether or not to go ahead just based on this.
-But I might as well enter some additional details just in case you want to read more about it.
+She will probably just look at the title here and then decide whether or not to go ahead just based on this but I might as well enter some additional details just in case you want to read more about it.

 I can also add an attachment to this approval request.
 I think attaching a photo of what these cookies look like will really help make the case.
-I’ll click on ADD Attachment and I can upload a file from my computer when I click on this.
+I will click on ADD Attachment and I can upload a file from my computer when I click on this.

 If you use power automate, you can add even more custom responses.
 But we have to do that outside of teams.
 Later on in the post.
-I’ll show you how you can do that.
-For now, I simply want to use the default set, so I’ll toggle this off.
+I will show you on how you can do that.
+For now, I simply want to use the default set, so I will toggle this off.
 Let’s go ahead now and send our approval request.